-If you’re looking for a vacation filled with endless sunshine, great food, tons of inexpensive, incredible wines and so many shades of Mediterranean blue your head will spin, look no further than the Greek islands and dreamy places like Santorini, Mykonos, Corfu, Crete, Zakynthos and Paros.
+If you’re looking for a vacation filled with endless sunshine, great food, tons of inexpensive, incredible wines and so many shades of Mediterranean blue your head will spin, look no further than the Greek islands and dreamy places like Santorini, Mykonos, Corfu, Crete, Zakynthos, and Paros.
 From art and culture that dates back thousands of years to plenty of white sand beaches, olive groves, cypress trees and valleys dotted with small fishing villages, you’ll see why locals and tourists alike are in love with these islands.

 Where to Stay in Santorini

 It’s one of the most talked about Greek islands, but don’t let Mykonos’ party reputation deter you from visiting one of the most beautiful destinations in the world.
 Although there is a distinct Ibiza vibe that is hard to ignore in certain parts of this island during the summer months, there are many other sides to this breathtaking place that are well-worth discovering.
-Perhaps it’s the thatched roof windmills and whitewashed cubist buildings that contrast the electric blue Mediterranean waters, or the warm, dry Aegean breeze that blankets the island, or even the rose coloured hue that bathes the landscape when the sun begins to set.
-Besides world class clubs, high-end restaurants and bourgeois-bohemian crowds, there is a rustic, quiet and peaceful side to life in Mykonos that is charming, irresistible and worth taking a chance on this summer.
+Perhaps it’s the thatched roof windmills and whitewashed cubist buildings that contrast the electric blue Mediterranean waters, or the warm, dry Aegean breeze that blankets the island, or even the rose-colored hue that bathes the landscape when the sun begins to set.
+Besides world-class clubs, high-end restaurants, and bourgeois-bohemian crowds, there is a rustic, quiet and peaceful side to life in Mykonos that is charming, irresistible and worth taking a chance on this summer.

 Where to stay in Mykonos